AmaduWurieBah/html-css-js/README.md

-# html-css-js
-A basic training project
+# A basic HTML, CSS and JS website for training